Tips when choosing and using toys

 - Check that the product is smooth and does not have sharp points or rough edges that could scratch or cut your child.

-- Ensure that soft products are fire-resistant and the stuffing can’t come out; soft stuffing can cause choking.
+- Ensure that soft products are fire resistant and the stuffing can’t come out; soft stuffing can cause choking.

 - Make sure battery-operated toys are in good condition.
 Ensure that batteries are locked inside toys and that your child can’t easily access them.
 If chewed or swallowed, button-type batteries can cause internal chemical burns or poisoning.
+Learn more about button batteries and what to do if your child swallows one.

 Choose age-appropriate toys